4.30 Normalcy for Children and Youth in Out of Home Care

 5. Makes caregivers aware of youth’s rights by informing caregivers of the following requirements:

-1. Youth age fourteen (14) and older receive a list of youth rights;3
+1. Youth aged fourteen (14) and older receive a list of youth rights;3

-3. Youth age fourteen (14) and older are involved in transition planning for successful adulthood;
+3. Youth aged fourteen (14) and older are involved in transition planning for successful adulthood;

-4. Judicial review of normalcy is mandated for youth who have a permanency goal of PPLA; and
+4. Judicial review of normalcy is mandated for youth who have a permanency goal of planned permanent living arrangement (PPLA); and

-5. School age youth should be included in case planning if developmentally appropriate.
+5. School-age youth should be included in case planning when developmentally appropriate.

 The R&C worker: